zeigous/Branch-Predictor-Simulator/README.md

 - **Use custom Lua predictors** via `-p predictor.lua` A Lua file must be provided for the simulator to work

-- **Lightweight and extensible** — the core simulator is concise (~325 lines) while supporting arbitrary Lua predictors

 ## Usage

 After compilation, run the simulator as follows: